-16.22 We recommend that every family judge should receive training, and thereafter refresher courses in child development and the art of interviewing children.
+16.22 We recommend that every family judge should receive training and thereafter refresher courses in child development and the art of interviewing children.

-16.23 A different range of issues arise in considering the role of children as witnesses of fact.
-The Supreme Court in 2010 held that where a child was making allegations against a parent, it was wrong to have a presumption against that child giving live evidence in court.
-The rights of all parties, to a fair trial and to respect for their family lives, had to be balanced against one another.
+16.23 A different range of issues arises in considering the role of children as witnesses of fact.
+The Supreme Court in 201017 held that, where a child was making allegations against a parent, it was wrong to have a presumption against that child giving live evidence in court.
+The rights of all parties to a fair trial and to respect for their family lives had to be balanced against one another.

-16.24 In December 2011, the Family Justice Council issued its "Guidelines in relation to Children giving Evidence in Family Proceedings" and recommended:
+16.24 In December 2011, the Family Justice Council issued its guidelines in relation to children giving evidence in family proceedings18 and recommended:

-- The court should carry out a balancing exercise between the possible advantages that the child being called would bring to the determination of the truth against the possible damage to the child's welfare from giving evidence. - A number of factors need to be taken into account, starting with a child's own wishes and feelings. - An unwilling child should rarely, if ever, be obliged to give evidence. - Alternatives to the child giving evidence at the hearing need to be considered, including the option of further questions being put to the child outside the hearing. - Once it has been determined that the child should give evidence, the court should consider the use of "special measures", advanced judicial approval of any questions to be put to the child and agreement as to the proper form and limit of any questioning and the identity of the questioner. - Ground rules should be laid down, including avoiding suggestions or leading questions including tag questions to the child, no "Old Bailey" style cross-examination, avoiding restricted choice question and an assumption that the child understands the question.
+- the court should carry out a balancing exercise between the possible advantages that the child being called would bring to the determination of the truth and the possible damage to the child's welfare from giving evidence; - a number of factors need to be taken into account, starting with a child's own wishes and feelings; - an unwilling child should rarely, if ever, be obliged to give evidence; - alternatives to the child giving evidence at the hearing need to be considered, including the option of further questions being put to the child outside the hearing; - once it has been determined that the child should give evidence, the court should consider the use of 'special measures', advanced judicial approval of any questions to be put to the child and agreement as to the proper form and limit of any questioning and the identity of the questioner; and - ground rules should be laid down, including avoiding suggestions or leading questions including tag questions to the child, no Old Bailey-style cross-examination, avoiding restricted choice question and an assumption that the child understands the question.

 16.25 Again there are two views on this matter.
-Requiring a child to give evidence about the abuse they have suffered could turn the proceedings which are designed to protect them into a further abuse.
+Requiring a child to give evidence about the abuse they have suffered could turn the proceedings that are designed to protect them into a further abuse.
 On the other hand, it may be seen as respecting the child as a real person with their own account to give of what has happened to them.
 Hearing the authentic voice of the child must, on occasions, include finding a sensible way of assessing the reliability of what they have to say.
-This need not mean giving the parties a freehand to cross-examine the child in whatever way they think fit.
+This need not mean giving the parties a free hand to cross-examine the child in whatever way they think fit.
 Just as a tight control is kept on the manner in which children give evidence in the criminal courts, so that should be extended to family justice cases.

-Re W (Children) (Family Proceedings: Evidence) [2010] UKSC 12
+17 Re W (Children) (Family Proceedings: Evidence) [2010] UKSC 12.

-&lt;sup>94 [2012] Fam Law 79
+18 [2012] Fam Law 79.

 16.26 A further issue arises as to whether or not a similar procedure - that is, the child giving evidence - should be adopted to ascertaining the child's wishes and feelings as to what should happen in the future.
-Recently, the Court of Appeal in England stated very firmly that a meeting between the judge and a child involved in abduction proceedings should not be used for the purpose of obtaining evidence.
+Recently, the Court of Appeal in England19 stated very firmly that a meeting between the judge and a child involved in abduction proceedings should not be used for the purpose of obtaining evidence.
 When listening to what the child has to say (as opposed to explaining the nature of the court process), the judge should largely be a passive recipient and should certainly not seek to probe or test what the child says.
 Leave to appeal that case to the Supreme Court was refused.